JuliaDataScience/JuliaDataScience/contents/dataVis.md

 ### Themes {#sec:themes}

 ### Other backends {#sec:backends}

 Plotly, PGFPlotsX, PyPlot?

 ## StatsPlots.jl {#sec:statsplots}

 1. A brief intro and show that is is really just "syntactic sugar" for Plots.jl.
-Also note that works on all plots.jl stuff:
+    Also note that works on all Plots.jl stuff:

 - Backends
 - Attributes